Here's what's in the second stimulus package - KESQ

 Unemployment benefits

-The jobless would receive a $300 weekly federal enhancement in benefits for 11 weeks, from the end of December through mid-March under the deal.
+The jobless would receive a $300 weekly federal enhancement in benefits for 11 weeks, from the end of December through March 14 under the deal.
 The amount is half of the earlier federal boost, which ran out at the end of July.

 Also, the agreement calls for extensions of two other pandemic unemployment programs that were created in the CARES Act in March.
 Both are currently set to expire at the end of this week, affecting an estimated 12 million people.

-Note: This story has been updated with details from legislative text released Monday afternoon.